adamzerg/resort-pool-management/resort-pool-management-solution.md

 The ELO score performance (evaluation ranking) of the Flux.1[dev] (used in our case) compared to others

 ## Work 4.
-Proposed Solution Architect
+Real-time Application

 So far, we have developed a concept for a prototype that utilizes an object detection model, demonstrated its scalability through video inference, and explored how its performance can be enhanced with generative AI.
+As part of the service, we must ensure that we provide messages to our pool attendant regarding cleanup actions.
 Moving forward, we have two primary deployment strategies to consider: the use of a centralized console system or a client-edge deployment with surveillance cameras, allowing for individual communication with the messaging API.
-Remember as part of the service, we must ensure that we provide messages to our pool attendant regarding cleanup actions.

 Serverless, over-the-air (OTA) to push upgrades.
 Object detection and rule processing are running on the edge (individual surveillance cameras).
 Lightweight deployment, higher requirements for individual equipment's edge computing power.